 Wishing nurse practitioners across the country a happy NP Week!
-We appreciate your skillful expertise, your comprehensive approach to health and all that you do to expand patient-centered, high-quality care for the millions who need it.
+We appreciate your skillful expertise, comprehensive approach to health, and all you do to expand patient-centered, high-quality care for the millions who need it.

-Let’s say thanks and get to know why nurse practitioners are so important to our individual, family and community health.
-Here’s a snapshot of why we acknowledge and honor NPs this week:
+Let's say thanks and get to know why nurse practitioners are so crucial to our individual, family, and community health.
+Here's a snapshot of why we acknowledge and honor NPs this week:

 A History of Stepping Up…